nextcloud/ansible-collection-nextcloud-admin/roles/install_nextcloud/README.md

 nextcloud_patch_user_saml_app: true
 ```
 This patch is a modified version of the workaround proposed [here](https://github.com/nextcloud/user_saml/issues/118).
 Note: When `user_saml` application is updated, this patch will be overwritten.
 In this case you may re-apply the patch by calling directly using the `--tags patch_user_saml_app` option.
+The patch is implemented in a way, that it shall work even when `user_saml`-app (including the patched-file `SAMLController.php`) changes, i.e. it shall be robust against changes of the `user_saml`-app.
+By an educated guess it will work for future versions of `user_saml`, but in any case it would not change anything if the change to `SAMLController.php` would touch the sensitive code therein.

 ## Example Playbook
 ### Case 1: Installing a quick Nextcloud demo